mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 - Da - invites move to paper but Te happy to work on the screen for immediate feedback. keeping flow going.

-NOTE - more wo

-In addition this shift can also been seen from a cultural focus.
-The completion is mirrored in the work of other pairs.
+This pattern completion is mirrored in the work of other pairs.

 Thus replicating is a kind of participation in an emerging community.

 There is also a link made by the parent to previous working practices.
 Using a paper book to make a sketch of the work to be completed.

 These kinds of shifts of activity and cultural practices brought by the participants also feed into the ongoing culture of the game making community.
 For example the use of paper designs and paper prototyping was something that I adopted more broadly after observing the families involved.

-#### GDPs support Flexible (Iterative) Design Practices
+### GDPs support Flexible Design Practices - REMOVE / MOVE TO DISCUSSION?

 NOTE THIS IS CLEARLY RELATED TO THE ABOVE -
 HOW EXACTLY?
 FOR NOW THIS SECTION IS A SUB SECTION MINI DISCUSSION.
+HOW DOES THIS RELATE TO LATER DISCUSSION ON MINI JAMS ETC.

+**To integrate Testing example Sh and Th**

+- The parent cedes the keyboard and mouse and sometimes swaps chairs to allow child to play test the game created.
+- The testing process here is quite frustrating as gravity is very low.
+This is addressed later as it is improved on the suggestion of the parent who has to do the majority of the testing.

 Iterative agile design is a highly cultural / interpersonal process.